willstMSFT/microsoft-365-docs/copilot/scheduled-prompts.md

 - Users will no longer be able to manage previously scheduled prompts.
 - Sessions for previously run scheduled prompts will continue to exist.
-- Users will no longer see the Scheduled prompts feature or the prompt management pane if the Optional Connected Experiences Setting is disabled.
+- Users will no longer see the Scheduled prompts feature or the prompt management pane if the Optional Connected Experiences setting is disabled.

-Users will be able to see the scheduled prompts feature if the Optional Connected Experience setting is enabled, and DLP policies are in place.
-However, users will not be able to successfully create a scheduled prompt and be made aware that this failure is a result of their organization’s data policy.
+Users will still see the feature if the Optional Connected Experiences setting is enabled and DLP policies are in place, but they will not be able to successfully create a scheduled prompt, and will be made aware that this failure is a result of their organization’s data policy.

 ## User controls